wojciech-kulik/FlashSpace/README.md

 https://github.com/user-attachments/assets/03498386-7c3d-4d9e-8fbd-cd49dea36661

+## 💬 How to use

+1. Move all your apps to a single macOS space.
+You can keep separate spaces on each display.
+1. Create a workspace.
+1. Assign apps to it.
+1. Assign a display to the workspace.
+1. Set a hotkey for quick workspace activation.
+1. Follow the same steps for other workspaces.
+1. Switch between configured workspaces using hotkeys.

+### The Same App In Multiple Workspaces

+If you want to keep the same app in multiple workspaces, you can use the "Floating Apps" feature from the app settings or you can add the app to multiple workspaces from the main app window.

 ## 👉 How it works

 FlashSpace allows to define virtual workspaces and assign apps to them.
 Each workspace is